Peer-to-Peer Technology for Faster Larger File Transfers

 So, How Many Cycles Would it Take to Transfer The Data?

 It takes ~3 times longer using client-server architecture.
 The Receivers will download pieces only from the Sender.
-In the P2P case, most of the pieces are coming from other Receivers.
+In the P2P file transfer example, most of the pieces are coming from other Receivers.
 Let's consider a real world example to demonstrate the differences.

 Using P2P architecture: only 7 cycles